 \subsection{Reddit data set}

-This data set consists of a collection of news, and comments associated to each news, for the period $2016-2020$, downloaded from the r/news community on the website Reddit \cite{monti}.
-Each news is associated with the author who posted it.
-Moreover, the data set contains the specific topic the news belongs to and, to each comment is also assigned a measurement of the sentiment, expressed as a real value in $(-1, 1)$.
-We consider only the comments to news belonging to the topic ''Politics``.
-Moreover, we categorize the sentiment variable: precisely, we define it as ''positive`` if the provided sentiment value was larger than $+0.35$ and ''negative`` if the provided sentiment value was lower than $-0.35$.
-(We remove any comment with an original sentiment value that lies within $(-0.35, +0.35)$.)
-We finally take a data set of $2\,602\,173$ comments for each of the two categories.
-Hence, we consider two innovation processes: one related to the authors who receive at least one comment with negative sentiment for the news they post and the similar one referred to the comments with positive sentiment.
-A first analysis of this data set can be found in \cite{ale-cri-ghi-innovation-2023}, where we illustrate that these two sequences exhibit empirical behaviours that are in accordance with those predicted by Theorems~\ref{th-synchro-rates} and~\ref{th-synchro-probab}, and we provide the estimates $\gamma^{*}=0.781$ and $r=10^{-0.727}=0.187$.
-We here continue the study performing the two hypothesis tests on $\Gamma$ and $W$ described in Subsection~\ref{sec:case-N2}.
+The data set includes a collection of news posts and their corresponding comments from the Reddit community r/news over the period $2016$--$2020$, downloaded from the website Reddit \cite{monti}.
+Each news item is linked to the user who posted it.
+In addition, the data provide the topic associated with each news post and assign to every comment a sentiment score, expressed as a real number in the interval $(-1, 1)$.
+We restrict our analysis to comments on news classified under the topic ``Politics''.
+The sentiment variable is then discretized as follows: a comment is labeled as ``positive'' if its sentiment score exceeds $+0.35$, and as ``negative'' if it is below $-0.35$.
+Comments with original sentiment values in $(-0.35, +0.35)$ are excluded.
+The resulting data set contains $2\,602\,173$ comments in each of the two categories.
+Consequently, we define two innovation processes: one associated with authors receiving at least one negative comment on their posts, and another associated with authors receiving at least one positive comment.
+A first analysis of this data set can be found in \cite{ale-cri-ghi-innovation-2023}, where we illustrate that these two sequences exhibit empirical behaviours that are in accordance with those predicted by Theorems~\ref{th-synchro-rates} and~\ref{th-synchro-probab}, and we provide the estimates $\widehat{\gamma}^{*}=0.781$ and $\widehat{r}=10^{-0.727}=0.187$ (these estimates have been obtained by means of a suitable regression on $(\vD^*_t)_t$, which simulations have shown to be a highly accurate estimation method).
+We here continue the study performing the two hypothesis tests on $\Gamma$ (taking the above estimates as the known values of $\gamma^*$ and $r$) and on $W$ described in Subsection~\ref{sec:case-N2}.